zonination/h-r-diagram/README.md

-# Hertzsprung-Russell Diagram with 119,614 datapoints
+# Animated Hertzsprung-Russell Diagram with 119,614 datapoints

 ## About